ethxn2021/COMP600-GarageGlide-GroupProject/README.md

 We did not have access to the past project; however, we went off the brief overview of the functionalities it offered.
 Some of the functionalities include:
+* Viewing details of repair services
+* Feedback provision.
-i.
-Viewing details of repair services ii.
-Feedback provision. iii.
-Allows garages to manage customers and bookings. iv.
-Staff can view details of services on cars.
+* Allows garages to manage customers and bookings.
+* Staff can view details of services on cars.
 We took inspiration from these functionalities and integrated them into our system